jamesgolden1/equivalent-linear-LLMs/README.md

 # Equivalent Linear Mappings of Large Language Models

-**A novel approach to interpreting transformer decoder models with nearly-exact locally linear reconstruction and decomposition.**
+**A novel approach to interpreting transformer decoder models with equivalent linear reconstruction and decomposition.**

 https://arxiv.org/abs/2505.24293